-- To safeguard and promote the welfare of children is of paramount importance - Safer children make more successful and happy learners - Policies will be reviewed annually, unless an incident or new legislation or guidance suggests the need for an interim review. - Plymouth College will work closely with the Plymouth Safeguarding Children Board and the Plymouth LADO. - The school has a culture of detection and reporting. - The staff understand that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect of exploitation. - All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm. - Pupils and staff involved in child protection issues will receive appropriate support. - All staff will have appropriate training.
+- To safeguard and promote the welfare of children is of paramount importance. - Safer children make more successful and happy learners. - Policies will be reviewed annually, unless an incident or new legislation or guidance suggests the need for an interim review. - Plymouth College will work closely with the Plymouth Safeguarding Children Partnership and the Plymouth LADO. - The school has a culture of detection and reporting. - The staff understand that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect of exploitation. - All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm. - Pupils and staff involved in child protection issues will receive appropriate support. - All staff will have appropriate training.

-Policy aims
+Policy Aims

-- to provide all staff with the necessary information to enable them to meet their child protection responsibilities and know how to report issues. - to ensure consistent good practice throughout all staff and pupil communities. - to demonstrate the school's commitment with regard to child protection to pupils, parents and other partners - to contribute to the school's safeguarding portfolio by being alert to child welfare and safety issues and reporting them without delay. - to work closely with Plymouth College will work closely with the Plymouth Safeguarding Children Board and the LADO.
+- To provide all staff with the necessary information to enable them to meet their child protection responsibilities and know how to report issues. - To ensure consistent good practice throughout all staff and pupil communities. - To demonstrate the School's commitment with regard to child protection to pupils, parents and other partners - To contribute to the School's safeguarding portfolio by being alert to child welfare and safety issues and reporting them without delay. - To work closely with the Plymouth Safeguarding Children Partnership and the LADO.